badal-io/airflow2-local-ci-cd/ci-cd/README.md

 ## GCP Composer CI-CD Pipeline

-This project contains GCP cloudbuild confiugration code that run the Airflow 2 CI/CD pipeline.
+This part contains GCP Cloud Build confiugration code that runs the Airflow 2 CI/CD pipeline.

 <ins>Note:</ins> &nbsp; Before working with your local development environment <ins><strong>fork</strong></ins> the repository, so you can have your own branch for development and custom changes.